 I also do a lot of hiking in the Brindabella Mountains in southern New South Wales.
 There are a couple of species of funnel web spiders that are prevalent in these areas and as such I don’t ‘tarp camp’and won’t leave my gear outside my tent in wilderness areas.

-One of the many reasons I use an enclosed tent in the Brindabella Mountains.
+Funnel web spiders are just one of the many reasons I use an enclosed tent in the Brindabella Mountains.

 It doesn’t matter who we are, each of us has fears or worries we carry with us.
 As a result most of us will carry items we don’t necessarily need, or for that matter, really want.